Sing, Unburied, Sing: Themes

 The theme of the relationship between humans and animals plays a major role in this novel.
-The novel focuses on the differences between animals and humans and at times blurs the lines between the two. often in the novel characters are given animal-like descriptions.
-One example comes after Richie has been whipped "When that whip cracked in the air and came down on his back he sounded like a puppy." another comes when Kayla grows ill on the car ride to Parchman and Jojo says "Kayla is her most animal self, a worm-ridden cat in my arms.".
+The novel focuses on the differences between animals and humans and at times blurs the lines between the two.
+Often in the novel characters are given animal-like descriptions.
+One example comes after Richie has been whipped "When that whip cracked in the air and came down on his back he sounded like a puppy."
+Another comes when Kayla grows ill on the car ride to Parchman, and Jojo says, "Kayla is her most animal self, a worm-ridden cat in my arms."
 Passages like these call into question the divide between humans and animals.
-They ask, if humans are treated like animals, whether there is any real divide between the two.
+They ask if humans are treated like animals and whether there is any real divide between the two.
 Additionally, it forces the reader to be conscious of the tragic nature of an animal's life, in particular farm animals, and what these lives might mean in connection with human lives.

+This theme of human-animal relationships is first introduced in the opening scene as Jojo and Pop kill a goat, and it is also reflected throughout the novel as characters like Blue are slaughtered in the same way an animal might be.
+Ward uses the similarities between the way humans treat animals and the way they treat one another to introduce a larger theme of mercy in the novel.
+Pop shows mercy towards Richie by giving him a much swifter and painless death than the one waiting for him, but this act of mercy only brings Pop guilt.
+Ward raises questions about the ties between mercy and death when Mam requests a merciful death from Leonie and when Pop "wrestles the goat like it's a man" before giving it a quick death.

 Finally, the theme of water is significant throughout the novel.
 Water symbolizes the processes of nurturing and developing.
 Those with water, like River and Mam (who is referred to as the saltwater woman) are able to bloom.
 Meanwhile, those without water, like those in "Parchman," are withering away without subsistence, unable to find peace and stability.
 Jojo frequently mentions being thirsty while he, Kayla, Leonie, and Misty drive to Parchman to get his father.
 He steals drinks and food to feed himself and Kayla but makes sure to provide for Kayla first.
-When Mam is dying, Leonie gives her a glass of water and when Leonie is passed out after ingesting drugs in the car, she dreams she and her family are drowning.
+When Mam is dying, Leonie gives her a glass of water, and when Leonie is passed out after ingesting drugs in the car, she dreams she and her family are drowning.
 Even the setting in the Mississippi Delta may suggest the importance of water in the novel.